What makes Econic Compostable?

 How can Econic be disposed of?

 You can put your used Econic bags in your own home compost or worm farm, containing heat, water, oxygen, soil and micro-organisms.
 They can also be disposed of in a commercial composting facility if you have one in your area.
-(It is best to check if your commercial facility accepts compostable packaging first)
+(Not sure if you have one of those near you?
+Click here to find out).
+It is best to check if your commercial facility accepts compostable packaging first.

 Compost trials have shown that Econic bags can break down into small fragments in as little as 16 weeks.
 However, the rate of breakdown will vary depending on the compost environment, temperature and humidity.